dauss75/gdc_snp/README.md

 stabilizes around 20 epochs that is explanined by the loss score where the validation loss does not decrease at around 20 epochs.*

 ![Screenshot](figs/trial1_dropout_0.2.png)
 *Figure 2. accuracy (A) and loss (B) scores are shown over epochs with dropout=0.2.
-With the change of dropout to 0.2, slight improvements have been observed, but the overfitting problem is not resolved.*
+With the change of dropout to 0.2, slight improvements have been observed, but not the overfitting problem.*

 ----------